Deciding on a wood for a desk is often the hardest part of the project.

 - MOST wood should be stable if kept dry

-Perhaps not your first thought, but for a truly unique desk that continues the theme of using weathered barn wood you can easily make a desk top.
+Perhaps not your first thought, but you can easily make a desktop for a genuinely unique desk that continues the theme of using weathered barn wood.

-Since barn wood will vary in thickness, isn’t always flat, and is a surface you cannot write on you’ll need to consider investing in either a glass top or use an epoxy finish to seal the wood.
+Since barn wood will vary in thickness, isn’t always flat, and is a surface you cannot write on, you’ll need to consider investing in a glass top or using an epoxy finish to seal the wood.

 Tools Needed

-If a barn wood desktop is a preference, you’ll be able to skip a large tool investment and instead invest in the wood:
+If a barn wood desktop is a preference, you’ll be able to skip a significant tool investment and instead invest in the wood:

 - Miter or circular saw to cut the wood to length